wifiBlack/CFNet/README.md

     <img src="figures/cl_vis.png" width="90%"> <br>
 </p>

-To further illustrate the effectiveness of the Content-Aware strategy in extracting content features, we visualize the largest-scale feature maps output by the Content Decoder.
+**To further illustrate the effectiveness of the Content-Aware strategy in extracting content features**, we visualize the largest-scale feature maps output by the Content Decoder.
 Since the LEVIR-CD dataset primarily focuses on building changes, the content features predominantly represent structural information related to buildings).

 <p align="center">
     <img src="figures/content_res.png" width="90%"> <br>